 All driveways and car parking areas must be graded, collected and drained by pits and pipes to a suitable point of legal discharge.

-Basement 3 and 4 shall be restricted to residential parking only and a boom gate will need to be provided.
+Basement 3 and 4 shall be restricted to residential parking only and a boom gate or roller shutter will need to be provided.
 This requirement shall be shown on architectural plans.

-A boom gate at the beginning of the dead-end aisle in B3 is required to stop the visitors from access the dead-end aisle in B3.
+A boom gate at the beginning of the dead-end aisle in B2 is required to stop the visitors from access the dead-end aisle in B2.
 This requirement shall be shown on architectural plans